cairomm - A C++ API for cairo

 Documentation

 There is API documentation available which can be browsed online and is also included in the tarball releases.
-You can also download a separate tarball of just the API documentation to be browsed offline.
 In some cases, you may wish to refer to the C cairo API documentation as well.

 In addition to the API documentation, there are several small example programs which ship with cairomm and demonstrate some of the basic functionality.
 These examples are in the examples/ directory of the release tarball or can be browsed online.